Dr. Mark Vogel, Chef & Food Writer

 Where were you trained and how difficult was your training?

 I graduated from the Institute of Culinary Education in New York City.
-It wasn't terribly difficult because I had been teaching myself for a number of years.
-I was always reading cookbooks, trying new recipes and had taken a few amateur cooking classes.
-In all honesty, negotiating the teacher's personalities was more challenging than learning the culinary skills.
+It wasn't terribly difficult because I had been teaching myself for several years.
+I was always reading cookbooks, trying new recipes, and taking a few amateur cooking classes.
+In all honesty, negotiating the teacher's personality was more challenging than learning the culinary skills.

 Would you do it again?